A11yTime/Accessibility-Considerations-base-on-role/README.md

 * Programmatically determinable link/button text
 * Programmatically determinable form label and error message
 * All action provide immediate feedback that is programmatically determined.
+* Interactive element available and functional with keyboard.

 # Accessibility Considerations base on role